sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-taskbarlinks.md

 </tr>
 <tr class="even">
 <td><p>Shortcut to website link</p></td>
 <td><p>The complete path and website name of the shortcut file with a .website file name extension.
-The path to the shortcut file must refer to a location on the destination computer.
-For information about creating .website files, see [Deploying Pinned Websites](http://go.microsoft.com/fwlink/?LinkId=397519).</p></td>
+The path to the shortcut file must refer to a location on the destination computer. </p></td>
 </tr>
 <tr class="odd">
 <td><p>Shortcut to a Windows Store app</p></td>